 Siena's famous bareback horse race around the central square, Piazza del Campo, takes place on July 2 and August 16.
-You might be able to snag a standing place; reserved seats are sold out months, and even a year in advance.
+While you might be able to snag a standing place, reserved seats are sold out months and even a year in advance.
 Before the race, there's a spectacular procession with people in medieval costume.
 See our Siena Travel Guide for more information about visiting this lovely Tuscan city.

 On the third Sunday in July, one of Venice's biggest festivals, the Festa del Redentore, or Festival of the Redeemer, marks the end of a big plague epidemic in 1576.
 During the Redentore festival, a temporary footbridge from the mainland to Redentore church on Giudecca Island is created from a connected flotilla of boats.
 The festival ends with an exciting fireworks display and there is also a gondola regatta associated with the event.